Junior MasterChef

 Junior MasterChef is a British TV cookery competition, broadcast by the BBC, in which nine to twelve-year-olds compete to be crowned "Junior MasterChef".
-It is a spin-off from the main UK series of MasterChef.
+It is a spin-off from the main British series of MasterChef.

 Junior MasterChef first ran from 1994 to 1999, presented by Loyd Grossman.
 After a long hiatus, it was revived in 2010 in a revamped format, presented by writer and actress Nadia Sawalha, who won the 2007 series of Celebrity MasterChef, and professional chef John Torode, who also presents MasterChef.
-The revival series was commissioned by CBBC controller Anne Gilchrist and produced by Shine Television, and was broadcast on CBBC and BBC One.
+The revival series was commissioned by CBBC controller Anne Gilchrist and produced by Shine Television and was broadcast on CBBC and BBC One.
 A further series was commissioned in 2012 for broadcast on CBBC and again in 2014.

 Original series

 Based on the MasterChef format, and using the same set, the original Junior MasterChef was for cooks up to the age of 16.
 It ran from 1994 to 1999 and was presented by Loyd Grossman.